Joan Vollmer

-Joan Vollmer (February 4, 1923 – September 6, 1951) was an influential participant in the early Beat Generation circle.
+Joan Vollmer (February 4, 1923 – September 6, 1951) was an American woman who was an influential participant in the early Beat Generation circle.
 While a student at Barnard College, she became the roommate of Edie Parker (later married to Jack Kerouac).
 Their apartment became a gathering place for the Beats during the 1940s, where Vollmer was often at the center of marathon, all-night discussions.
 In 1946, she began a relationship with William S. Burroughs, later becoming his common-law wife.
-In 1951, Burroughs murdered Vollmer.
+In 1951, Burroughs killed Vollmer.
 He claimed, and shortly thereafter denied, the killing was a drunken attempt at playing William Tell.

 Biography

-Joan Vollmer was born in Ossining, New York and raised in Loudonville, New York.
+Joan Vollmer was born in Ossining, New York, and raised in Loudonville, New York.
 She graduated from St. Agnes School in 1939 and attended Barnard College in New York City on a scholarship, also studying journalism at Columbia University.
 Vollmer met Edie Parker at the West End Bar and the two moved in together in the first of a series of apartments in New York's Upper West Side that they shared with the writers, hustlers, alcoholics and drug addicts that later became known as the Beats.
-These included: William S. Burroughs, Jack Kerouac, Allen Ginsberg, Lucien Carr, Herbert Huncke, Vickie Russell (a prostitute and addict who appears as "Mary" in Burroughs' novel Junkie), and Hal Chase, a Columbia University graduate student from Denver.
+These included: William S. Burroughs, Jack Kerouac, Allen Ginsberg, Lucien Carr, Herbert Huncke, Vickie Russell (a prostitute and addict who appears as "Mary" in Burroughs's novel Junkie), and Hal Chase, a Columbia University graduate student from Denver.
 In The Women of the Beat Generation, Brenda Knight wrote:

 Joan Vollmer Adams Burroughs was seminal in the creation of the Beat revolution; indeed the fires that stoked the Beat engine were started with Joan as patron and muse.
 Her apartment in New York was a nucleus that attracted many of the characters who played a vital role in the formation of the Beat; ...
-Brilliant and well versed in philosophy and literature, Joan was the whetstone against which the main Beat writers — Allen, Jack, and Bill — sharpened their intellect.
+Brilliant and well versed in philosophy and literature, Joan was the whetstone against which the main Beat writers—Allen, Jack, and Bill—sharpened their intellect.
 Widely considered one of the most perceptive people in the group, her strong mind and independent nature helped bulldoze the Beats toward a new sensibility.

 Vollmer married Paul Adams, a law student, in 1944, and had her first child, Julie, in August 1944.
 In 1945, Vollmer asked Adams, who was in the military at the time, to consent to divorce.
 Paul Adams divorced Vollmer upon returning from military service, reportedly appalled by her drug use and group of friends.
 In 1945, Kerouac introduced her to Benzedrine, which she used heavily for a few years.
 Early in 1946, she began a long-term relationship with Burroughs.
-The match was initially set up and encouraged by Ginsberg, who much admired Burroughs' intellect and considered Vollmer his female counterpart.
+The match was initially set up and encouraged by Ginsberg, who much admired Burroughs's intellect and considered Vollmer his female counterpart.
 Once, Vollmer and Burroughs were arrested for having sex in a parked vehicle.